|The Llandaff Ghost Walk

 In case it all gets too much, end the evening with spirits of a different kind, in one of Llandaff’s many pubs!

-The Llandaff Ghost Walk takes you through country lanes, ruins, graveyards and fields.
-Therefore keeping warm and dry is essential.
+The Ghost Walk takes you through public country lanes, ruins, graveyards and fields.
+This does mean that other members of the public may, very occasionally, be present despite our best efforts to keep the atmosphere secluded and intimate, and avoid known public events which we are informed of ahead of the date (eg sponsored night runs, bat watch events etc).
+Keeping warm and dry is essential.
 Parts of the route are cold at all times of year.
+Parts of the route can be surrounded by long grass and brambles/nettles in summer so covered arms and legs are advisable.
 In wet weather the route gets muddy in places.
 Therefore, dress appropriately for the conditions, including wearing wellies in wet weather.

 Please read the house rules by clicking here